nerbix/Invoke-Exfiltration/README.md

 # Configuration

-In order to use DET, you will need to configure it and add your proper settings (eg. SMTP/IMAP credentials and so on).
+In order to use DET, you will need to configure it and add your proper settings (eg. SMTP/IMAP, AES256 encryption passphrase and so on).
 A configuration example file has been provided and is called: ```config-sample.json```

 ```json
 {